EthanOConnor/streamvis/notes/SCRUTINY.md

 **Config & extensibility**

-- `config.toml:1`–`40` is present but not wired:
-  - It contains authoritative station metadata, USGS base URLs, and placeholders for NOAA IDs and endpoints.
+- `config.toml:1`–`40` contains authoritative station metadata, USGS base URLs, and placeholders for NOAA IDs and endpoints.
-  - The `stations.CRNW1` block matches `SITE_MAP`’s `CRNW1` gauge id, which is consistent.
-- This file is currently purely aspirational and could easily drift from the hard-coded constants in `streamvis.py` (`SITE_MAP`, `USGS_IV_URL`, `FLOOD_THRESHOLDS`).
-- A future refactor to load `SITE_MAP`, thresholds, and forecast endpoints from `config.toml` would:
-  - Reduce duplication.
-  - Make it much easier to add/rename stations or tweak flood thresholds without editing code.
+  - A minimal TOML loader in `streamvis.py` now reads this file when present.
+  - Station bindings (`gauge_id` → `usgs_site_no`) and the primary USGS IV base URL are taken from `config.toml` when available, falling back to the hard-coded Snoqualmie defaults otherwise.
+  - Forecast configuration in `config.toml` (per-station `forecast_endpoint` and `[global.noaa_nwps].default_forecast_template`) is honored when non-empty, while CLI `--forecast-base` remains the highest-precedence override.
+- This wiring reduces duplication and keeps station additions/changes in config, but `FLOOD_THRESHOLDS` are still code-only for now; moving thresholds into config is a possible future refinement.

 **Style, types, and maintainability**